letsencrypt/cp-cps/CP-CPS.md

 ### 9.6.3 Subscriber representations and warranties

-1. Each Subscriber warrants to ISRG and the public-at-large that Subscriber is the legitimate registrant of the Internet domain name that is, or is going to be, the subject of the ISRG certificate issued to Subscriber, or that Subscriber is the duly authorized agent of such registrant.
+1. Each Subscriber warrants to ISRG and the public-at-large that Subscriber is the legitimate registrant of the Identifier that is, or is going to be, the subject of the ISRG certificate issued to Subscriber, or that Subscriber is the duly authorized agent of such registrant.
-2. Each Subscriber warrants to ISRG and the public-at-large that either (a) Subscriber did not obtain control of such domain name as the result of a seizure of such domain name, or (b) such domain name had no ongoing lawful uses at the time of such seizure.
+2. Each Subscriber warrants to ISRG and the public-at-large that either (a) Subscriber did not obtain control of such Identifier as the result of a seizure of such Identifier, or (b) such Identifier had no ongoing lawful uses at the time of such seizure.
-3. Each Subscriber warrants that all information in the ISRG certificate issued to Subscriber regarding Subscriber or its domain name is accurate, current, reliable, complete, and not misleading.
+3. Each Subscriber warrants that all information in the ISRG certificate issued to Subscriber regarding Subscriber or its Identifier is accurate, current, reliable, complete, and not misleading.
 4. Each Subscriber warrants that all information provided by Subscriber to ISRG is accurate, current, complete, reliable, complete, and not misleading.
 5. Each Subscriber warrants that Subscriber rightfully holds the Private Key corresponding to the Public Key listed in the ISRG certificate issued to Subscriber.
 6. Each Subscriber warrants that Subscriber has taken all appropriate, reasonable, and necessary steps to secure and keep Subscriber's Private Key secret.